arisyang1981/Infrastructure-as-Code/README.md

 https://developer.hashicorp.com/terraform/intro
 Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.
 Question: How manage applications?

+Providers: public provider, and public registry
+Three stages of workflow: write, plan, apply Configuration file
+state file
+backend file
+module: reusable Terraform configuration
+Terraform providers automatically calculate dependencies between resources to create or destroy them in the correct order.

+Scope - Identify the infrastructure for your project.
+Author - Write the configuration for your infrastructure.
+Initialize - Install the plugins Terraform needs to manage the infrastructure.
+Plan - Preview the changes Terraform will make to match your configuration.
+Apply - Make the planned changes.